Mir (television company): Mir Premium

 Mir Premium was the high definition television channel.
 The channel had a large collection of films and TV shows, including Western and Russian cinema.
-It's official broadcasting began on New Year's Day in 2015.
+Its official broadcasting began on New Year's Day in 2015.
 The channel ceased broadcasting on 1 January 2021.

 Mir 24

 Mir 24 is an informational, cultural and country studies television channel that began broadcasting on 1 January 2013.
 Live broadcasts of summits, press conferences and speeches by top officials of the state, as well as national and religious holidays and major sporting events appear on the channel.
 The draft of the 24-hour channel had already been approved by the prime ministers of the CIS countries during the meeting in Yalta on 28 September 2012.

-On 28 February 2022, in response to the 2022 Russian invasion of Ukraine, Latvia banned the retransmission of Mir 24 in its territory for 5 years due to a perceived threat to its national security.
+On 28 February 2022, in response to the 2022 Russian invasion of Ukraine, Latvia banned the retransmission of Mir 24 in its territory for five years due to a perceived threat to its national security.